MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-connect-log-in-with-mrsdeploy.md

 ## Switch between remote and local sessions

-After you [log in to the remote R server](how-to-connect-log-in-with-mrsdeploy.md)  with the argument `session = TRUE`, a remote R session is created.
+After you [log in to the remote Machine Learning Server](how-to-connect-log-in-with-mrsdeploy.md)  with the argument `session = TRUE`, a remote R session is created.
 You can switch between the remote R session and the local R session directly from the command line.
-The remote command line allows you to directly interact with an R Server 9.x instance on another machine.
+The remote command line allows you to directly interact with an Machine Learning Server 9.x instance on another machine.

 When the `REMOTE>` command line is displayed in the R console, any R commands entered are executed on the remote R session.